-Since November, The Charis Project has been hosting a series of classes on Friday evenings at our local community center, Thit Yeik taught by the lovely Sia, a local social worker.
-In Burmese, Thit Yeik means “Shade Tree.”
-This name was chosen by Thit Yeik’s director, partially due to the plethora of tall trees on the property, which provide shade to the house and yard, but also because she wants the center to function as a place of rest and respite for families who need a break from the heat of the day, both figuratively and literally.
+Since November, The Charis Project has been hosting a series of classes on Friday evenings at our local community center, taught by Sia, a local social worker and founder of Freedom Restoration Project.
+The community center name translates to “Shade Tree”, a place of rest and respite for families who need a break from the heat of the day, both figuratively and literally.

 During one class the students divided into groups and were given a scenario.
 It involved a child or groups of children who were demonstrating undesirable behavior.
 They were to think about what might be the developmental reality affecting the child and then devise an appropriate response.
 The groups then presented their scenario, as well as the reasoning behind the behavior and their response, to the rest of the class.

-After one group presented, one of the many toddlers crawling around the room was pushing the button on the water cooler to make the water flow out.
+After one group presented, one of the many toddlers crawling around the room started pushing the button on the water cooler to make the water flow out.
 Sia pointed out that this behavior actually shows the intelligence and developmentally appropriate curiosity of a child her age.
-If she pushes the button, the water comes out, but does it work every time?
+If she pushes the button, the water comes out.
+But does it work every time?

 She went on to explain that if a child receives an immediate angry response of either yelling or reactive hitting for such behavior, she will learn that it is bad to be curious, to explore her environment, and experiment with her surroundings.
 As the parents in this class understand their children’s behavior, they can begin to overcome generational cycles of using anger and reactive hitting to train their children.